khaldoun-xyz/standard/README.md

 # Internal memo on important skills for Khaldoun members

 None of the things described here are novel or surprising.
-This is intended. <br> I expect you to deeply understand the things described here.
+This is intended. <br> I want you to deeply understand the things described here.

 # git (version control)